How user behaviour affects organic search

 SEO is about building links and writing content.
 Right?

 Page titles and descriptions are used to comply with search engine guidelines and help a page rank.
 At most it needs to be optimised for keywords, even then, you have more important things to do.
 Get your primary keyword in there and move on to the next thing on your to-do list.
 Right?

 Wrong.
-This data is much more important than you think because it affects how your site appears in the Search Engine Results Page (SERPs).
+SEO consultant Andy Drinkwater says that this data is much more important than you think because it affects how your site appears in the Search Engine Results Page (SERPs).
 Until now you’ve been thinking about how search engines interact with your web pages.
 What you should be thinking about is how users interact with your listings.

 Why?
 Because how people interact with the search engine results page will affect your site’s positioning in search results.

 You might have experienced personalised search, where your results are tailored to your historical behaviour.
 You might even know how important the appearance of your results is to get as many clicks as possible.
 What you probably don’t know is that how you interact with the SERP affects how it is displayed for others or – more importantly – how searchers interact with listings will affect results for other users.